MewsSystems/gitbook-channel-manager-api/guidelines/responses.md

 # Responses

 Each API request is expected to return a response.
-The **HTTP status code** of the response will be `200` in case the API request processing is successful as well as if the API request processing fails \(e.g. error during reservation processing, validation error of inventory update message, etc.\).
+The **HTTP status code** of the response will be `200` in case the API request processing is successful as well as if the API request processing fails \(e.g. error during reservation processing, or a validation error of inventory update message\).
-In case of such failures, the error is provided in the response body.
+In case of such failures, details about the error are provided in the response body.

 ## Simple response